 (a) Definitions and Scope.

 (1) Definitions.
-For the purpose of this rule, the
+For the purpose of this interim rule, the

 following definitions apply:

-(A) “Document” means any paper submitted to the
+(A) “Document” means any paper (including any letter or

 covered in (h).

 (B) “PDF” has the same meaning as defined in LR

 (2) Scope.
 This rule applies to all appeals filed before